-The Subject Lands include an existing 2-storey dwelling known as the Henry Burton House generally located as shown on Attachment 3.
-The main block of the Henry Burton House will be relocated on the Subject Lands and restored for another yet to be determined compatible use.
-Vaughan Council on September 29, 2020 approved the recommendation of Heritage Vaughan to approve the proposed preservation, relocation and rehabilitation of the Henry Burton House.
+The Subject Lands include an existing 2-storey dwelling known as the John Fleming House, a barn, and 3 accessory buildings.
+The barn and accessory buildings are proposed to be demolished and the dwelling is proposed to be relocated on the Subject Lands and restored for another yet to be determined compatible use.
+Vaughan Council on September 29, 2020 approved the recommendation of Heritage Vaughan to approve the proposed preservation, relocation and rehabilitation of the John Fleming House.